the-badger/badger/README.md

     google_client_secret: 123456789abcd
 ```

-### Setup elasticsearch
+### Setup Elasticsearch

-Bagder is working with elasticsearch in order to ease the search in the application
+Bagder is working with Elasticsearch in order to ease the search in the application.

 1. Instructions for installing and deploying Elasticsearch may be found [here](https://www.elastic.co/downloads/elasticsearch).
 2. Set the correct elastic host and port in you parameters.yml file.
-3. Populate elasticsearch with the following command:
+3. (Optional) Populate Elasticsearch with existing users using the following command:

 ```bash
 php app/console fos:elastica:populate
 ```

+_Note that every new users will be automatically indexed by Elasticsearch, you won't need to re-run this command again._

 ### Create an admin user
 To manage Badger, you'll need one or several administrators.
 To promote a user, use this command: